open-s4c/dice/doc/design.md

 these events.

 Each event in Dice has a type that specifies what kind of event it is.
-The event type is identified by an integer `type_id`.
+The *event type* is identified by an integer `type_id`.
 For example, the event corresponding to a thread being initialized is identified by `EVENT_THREAD_START`.

-Events are published in topics, which are called *chains* in Dice and are identified by an integer `chain_id`.
-Modules can subscribe for events published in a chain; subscriptions can be filtered by `type_id` or be triggered for any type of event.
+Events are published in topics, which are called *chains* and are identified by an integer `chain_id`.
+Modules can subscribe for events published in a chain;
+subscriptions can be filtered by `type_id` or be triggered for any type of event using the special type ID `ANY_TYPE`.

 ## 2.2.
 Why Pubsub?